zry656565/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-ios/en.md

 ## Create your Facebook application

-Facebook SDK for Cocos2d-JS is based on the official Facebook iOS SDK on iOS, first of all, you need to refer to the [Facebook iOS startup guide](https://developers.facebook.com/docs/ios/getting-started/) to create a Facebook application.
+Facebook SDK for Cocos2d-JS is based on the official Facebook iOS SDK on iOS, first of all, you need to refer to the [Facebook iOS Startup Guide](https://developers.facebook.com/docs/ios/getting-started/) to create a Facebook application.

 ## Integrate Facebook iOS SDK into your project